Jobeda Ali: Other work

 Ali worked for the government, NGO and media sectors, and private sectors in education, mentoring and diversity.
 She was manager of the Group to Encourage Ethnic Minority Applicants (GEEMA) at the University of Cambridge.
 She was a programme manager for further and higher education in the government, she was a board member of the Learning and Skills Council, manager of business diversity at the London Development Agency, a board member of Healthwatch Tower Hamlets. and a board member of Global Urban Development.

 She was a fellow of School for Social Entrepreneurs and has written entrepreneurship curriculum for universities.

 She also ran London Science and Geek Chic Socials, an events organisation focused on science events for single people in London.

 Awards and nominations

 In 2007, Ali was one of 20 women from across the world to be selected as a "Rising Talent" by the Women's Forum for the Economy and Society.
 In August 2010, she won the Social Business Leader award at Ogunte Women's Social Leadership Awards.
 In 2015, she was shortlisted for Social Enterprise of the Year Award at the Forward Ladies Women in Business Awards.

 Personal life

-Ali was a Muslim and has referred to herself as feminist.
+Ali was a Muslim and referred to herself as feminist.